-The appeal of socialism lay not only in the belief that it would produce more goods and services and do it more reliably than the free market or in its appeal to post-Enlightenment rationalists, socialism also had – and has – an emotional appeal based on what its adherents believe to be the injustices of capitalism, especially related to the distribution of incomes.
+The appeal of socialism lay not only in the belief that it would produce more goods and services and do it more reliably than the free market or in its appeal to post-Enlightenment rationalists, but socialism also had, and has, an emotional appeal based on what its adherents believe to be the injustices of capitalism, especially related to the distribution of incomes.

 As years passed and evidence mounted, others also came to doubt the long term superiority or even parity of the Soviet system but its total collapse was a shock to nearly everybody.
 Although the great experiment with socialism and central planning had not produced the nirvana that some had expected, still it was believed that the system itself could survive, albeit at a lesser level of performance than had been hoped for and expected.

 Did Collapse Resolve the Ideological Conflict?